 Perhaps the following statement could give a hint as to the answer:

 Think about it...
-Throughout their lives, every human being is continually under the influence of something outside of themselves.
+Throughout their lives, every human being is continually under the influence of something or someone outside of themselves.
 For example, they are exposed to the local laws/customs, religions, school teachers, parents (and other relatives), friends, celebrities, the media, etc etc...

 Is it fair to say that almost everyone creates the majority of their beliefs and values, based on the beliefs and values of others?
 In fact, isn't it true that compliance with the majority is not only considered "normal", it is actually very much encouraged by virtually all societies?